Kreijstal/ponytown/README.md

 ### How can I help?
 Wow, do you want to help?
 Well, uhm, I don't even know what to do most of the time, but you can check out the trello, the trello was supposed to be a place to put the things that we have to do but I filled it with too much bullshit about how the game worked.
 Sorry niggest.

+Also you can try organizing this mess of a README.md, pls.

 Introduction
 ===========